dangrie158/RETRO/README.md

 loadProduct(options);
 ```

-Queries for all available Information on Amazon.
+Queries for all available information on Amazon.

 **Parameters**